 How Much Does the Average American Pay in Taxes?

-It seems like a simple question to answer, but in the U.S., the progressive tax system makes it difficult to pin down an “average” taxpayer.
-Tax brackets range from 10% to 37% as of 2020, and there are seven of them, so the “average” tax rate might be expected to be something like 24.57%.
+The U.S. progressive tax system makes it difficult to pin down an “average” taxpayer.
+Tax brackets range from 10% to 37% as of 2021, and there are seven of them, so the “average” tax rate might be expected to be something like 24.57%.
 And conveniently, there is a 24% tax bracket.
 So is this what the average American pays in taxes?

 It might be easier to understand the “median” tax burden of American taxpayers instead.
 A median number is one that falls right in the middle.
-Half of all taxpayers would pay less than a median figure, and half of all taxpayers would pay more.
+Half of all taxpayers would pay less than a median figure, and half would pay more.

-According to the Tax Foundation, the top 50% of taxpayers paid 96.96% of all federal income taxes in 2016, the last tax year for which comprehensive and vetted statistics are available from the Internal Revenue Service.
-This means that the bottom 50% paid just 3.04%.
+The top 50% of taxpayers paid 97% of all federal income taxes in 2017, the last tax year for which comprehensive and vetted statistics are available, according to the Tax Foundation.
+As a result, the bottom 50% paid just 3%.

 But this is just one way of looking at the equation.
-There’s also something known as the “tax wedge,” and these figures from the Tax Foundation and the IRS reflect only income taxes.
+There’s also something known as the “tax wedge,” and the figures from the Tax Foundation reflect only income taxes.
 Social Security and Medicare also take a percentage of Americans’ earnings.
 Technically, these should be considered when weighing an “average” tax burden, too.

 The “Tax Wedge”